johnb432/Zeus-Additions/README.md

 * **Change AI Mine Detecting Behaviour:** Theoretically should change their ability to detect mines.
 However in practice it doesn't seem to do anything, so feedback and more work is needed.
 * **Change Channel Visibility:** Allows the Zeus to enable and disable specific channels including custom ones, both chat and VON.
 * **Change Grass Rendering:** Allows the Zeus to change grass rendering on players.
 Use Low (Off) to turn off grass completely, Standard is recommended if you wish to turn it on (The others are there in case you want to use them).
+* **Change RHS APS:** Allow the Zeus to enable or disable the APS (Active Protection System) on the RHS T-14 and T-15 vehicles.
 * **Change TFAR Radio Range:** Allows the Zeus to change TFAR radio transmission distances.
-* **Configure Doors:** Allows the Zeus to set doors on a building to be open, locked, unlocked or locked and breachable.
+* **Configure Doors (Extended):** Allows the Zeus to set doors on a building to be open, locked, unlocked or locked and breachable.
 You can define your own explosives that are needed for breaching.
 * **Create ACE Injuries:** Allows the Zeus to create injuries on AI or players.
 When applied to players, it will notify the player in question that they have been injured.
 This is to avoid abuse.
 * **Create Random ACE Injuries:** Creates random wounds, taking a damage value and type you are able to set.
 When applied to players, it will notify the player in question that they have been injured.
 This is to avoid abuse.
 * **Delete Object (forced):** Allows the Zeus to delete an object when he gets the "insufficient resources" error when trying to delete an object.